MScholtes/VirtualDesktop/README.md

 # VirtualDesktop

-C# command line tool to manage virtual desktops in Windows 10<br><br> (look for a powershell version here: https://gallery.technet.microsoft.com/Powershell-commands-to-d0e79cc5)
+C# command line tool to manage virtual desktops in Windows 10<br><br>
+(look for a powershell version here: https://gallery.technet.microsoft.com/Powershell-commands-to-d0e79cc5)

 **With Windows 10 1809 Microsoft changed the API (COM GUIDs) for accessing the functions for virtual desktops again.
-I provide three versions of virtualdesktop.cs now: virtualdesktop.cs is for Windows 10 1809, virtualdesktop1803.cs is for Windows 10 1803, virtualdesktop1709.cs is for Windows 10 1607 to 1709 and Windows Server 2016.
+I provide three versions of virtualdesktop.cs now: virtualdesktop.cs is for Windows 10 1809 and newer, virtualdesktop1803.cs is for Windows 10 1803, virtualdesktop1709.cs is for Windows 10 1607 to 1709 and Windows Server 2016.
 Using Compile.bat will generate all executables (thanks to [mzomparelli](https://github.com/mzomparelli/zVirtualDesktop/wiki) for investigating).**

 **Generate:**<br>
 Compile with Compile.bat (no visual studio needed, but obviously Windows 10)